 Upon admission, K-3 and K-4 nonimmigrant visa holders may obtain employment authorization.
 They can obtain evidence of eligibility to work legally in the United States by filing Form I-765, Application for Employment Authorization.
 Upon filing an application for adjustment of status, K-3 and K-4 nonimmigrant visa holders may also apply for employment authorization based on that pending application even if the K-3 or K-4 nonimmigrant status expires.

-If you hold K-3 or K-4 visa status you may use your unexpired visa to travel out of the United States and to return to the United States, even while you are applying for adjustment of status.
-Advance parole is not required unless your K-3 or K-4 visa has expired while your petition for adjustment of status remains pending.
+Holders of K-3 or K-4 visa may use their unexpired visas to travel out of the United States and to return to the United States, even while they are applying for adjustment of status.
+Advance parole is not required unless the K-3 or K-4 visa expires while the petition for adjustment of status remains pending.

 Once a K-3 or K-4 nonimmigrant's petition for adjustment of status has been approved, that person becomes a legal permanent resident of the United States.
 If at that time a spouse has been married to the U.S. citizen spouse for less than two years, a K-3 and K-4 immigrants will become a conditional permanent resident, and must file a Form I-751 Petition to Remove Conditions of Residence during the 90 day period preceding the expiration of their green card.